chaojiang06/arXivEdits/README.md

   year={2022}
 }
 ```
+## Release Progress
 Thanks for your interest in our work!
-We are packaging the code and data, will release it soon!
+We have release the 1,000 sentence pairs with edit intention.
+We are packaging the sentence alignment for 751 article groups and plan to release no late then 2022/11/20.